binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 ---

-*Please note that this condensed outline is not newly condensed yet because when it was condensed it was better than the outline so it became the outline.
-Here it will be condensed again when I have time.*
+*This condensed outline is a work in progress (when I first condensed the outline the condensed outline was better than the outline so it became the outline, but now I'm condensing it again).*

 ---

 ## Rule 102 Purpose

-Reach fair and just determinations, eliminate delay, develop evidence law.
+Reach fair and just determinations; eliminate delay; develop evidence law.

 ---